Break-even Point: Achieving Financial Stability for Sustainable Operations

 • Competition: Market competition can influence the demand for your product or service, affecting sales volume and, consequently, the break-even point.

-• Market : Changes in consumer preferences, economic conditions, or industry trends can sales and production costs, altering the break-even point.
+• Market : Changes in consumer preferences, economic conditions, or industry trends can impact sales and production costs, altering the break-even point.

 For example, let's consider the break-even point for a small bakery in Toronto.
 The bakery sells cupcakes for $3 each, with variable costs of $1 per cupcake and fixed costs of $500 per month.
 Using the break-even formula: